natesilva/jayschema/README.md

 ### Loaders

-While you can define your own loader to pass to the constructor, JaySchema includes one built-in loader for your convenience.
+A loader can be passed to the constructor, or you can set the `loader` property at any time.
+You can define your own loader. **JaySchema** also includes one built-in loader for your convenience:

 #### JaySchema.loaders.http